skyvers/Aged-care/readme.md

 ![Set assessment created by](doc_src_img/chapter10/2.jpg "Assessment created by")

-3. In the Facility view, show a listGrid of Patients at that facility
+3. In the Facility view, show a listGrid of Residents at that facility

 Go to the `Facility` package and open the `edit.xml` to add listGrid as below